McGill-ECSE321-Fall2019/project-group-10/README.md

 <h2>Instructions for setting up objects to test the frontend web service</h2><br>
 <ol>
   <li>Run the Spring backend.</li>
-  <li>Run the class TestObjects.java in src/test/java/ca/mcgill/ecse321/project/service as a JUnit test.</li>
+  <li>Run the class TestObjects.java in src/test/java/ca/mcgill/ecse321/project/service as a JUnit test with the purpose string set to "create".</li>
   <li>This will create test objects which can be used to interact with the frontend.</li>
+  <li>Run "npm run dev" in the frontend directory.
   <li>To log in, you can use the username "cmc" with password "dogs".</li>
 </ol>